slemire/slemire.github.io/_posts/2019-08-24-htb-writeup-unattended.md

 - Modify the table `config`, change the `checkrelease` parameter to point to the reverse shell perl script
 - Wait for the cronjob to run and get a shell as `guly`
 - Find that the server has an IPv6 address and that SSH is not firewalled on IPv6
-- Check groups that `guly` is part now, find that he is part of `grub` which is not a standard Debian group
+- Check groups that `guly` is part of, find that he is part of `grub` which is not a standard Debian group
 - Look for files owned by group `grub`, find `/boot/initrd.img-4.9.0-8-amd64`
 - Download, unpack the file, find a `uinitrd` binary which is not standard in Debian
 - Search for box maker name (guly) in the unpacked files and find comment followed by `/sbin/uinitrd c0m3s3f0ss34nt4n1` in `cryptoroot` file
-- Can't execute `uinitrd` on the box because of permissions but I can upload my own copy and execute it from `/home/guly`
+- Can't execute `uinitrd` on the box because of permissions but we can upload our own copy and execute it from `/home/guly`
 - Output is 40 characters hex.
-By passing the `c0m3s3f0ss34nt4n1` argument we get a different SHA1 output (probably some encryption key or something)
+By passing the `c0m3s3f0ss34nt4n1` argument we get a different SHA1 output
 - The 40 characters hex string output is the root password and can `su` root with it

-## Detailed steps

-### Nmap
+### Portscan

-Not much running on this box but I make note of the `www.nestedflanders.htb` SSL certificate name.
-I've added this to my `/etc/hosts` file as well as other subdomains like `admin.*`, `dev.*`, etc. in case I need them later.
+There's not much running on this box but I make note of the `www.nestedflanders.htb` SSL certificate name.
+I'll add this to my `/etc/hosts` file as well as other subdomains like `admin.*`, `dev.*`, etc. in case I need them later.

 ```
 # nmap -sC -sV -p- 10.10.10.126